dotnet-presentations/blazor-workshop/docs/04-refactor-state-management.md

 -------

-Next, let's can make it possible for `OrderState` to produce its own state-change notifications.
+Next, let's make it possible for `OrderState` to produce its own state-change notifications.

 Let's define a .NET event on `OrderState`
 ```C#